 As he sipped his juice, Morrison wondered how Elvis and Jimi came to be his responsibility.
 Part of it was driving.
 Sitting behind the wheel assumed a particular place in the pecking order.
 Part of it was his personality, paired with a basic rule he learned in high school physics: nature abhors a vacuum.
 The rest was like the Three Stooges French Foreign Legion sketch, where the captain asked three volunteers to step forward.
 When everyone else stepped back, Larry, Moe, and Curly “volunteered.”

 That’s what happened to me, he realized.
 I forgot to step back.

-Morrison felt like he’d been caught up in a misguided practical joke.
-The limo had rolled to a dead stop in front of the Chapel d’Love.
+Morrison felt like he’d been caught in a misguided practical joke.
+The limo rolled to a dead stop in front of the Chapel d’Love.
 He knew, without checking, the Chapel’s phone number was the one Cosmo had given Elvis.
 And then there was the Special Delivery letter.
 The hard part was not the weirdness of it all but feeling like he was the only one not in on the gag.
 Morrison smiled softly, realizing he was enjoying whatever this was.